If you already have a Golden Retriever puppy, keeping an eye on its milestones is an excellent way of ensuring that his growth is on track.

 6-month-old Golden Retriever

-Golden Retrievers at this age may look awkward and disproportionate.
-She will have the body of an adult, but the legs and tail of a puppy.
+Golden Retrievers at six months may look awkward and disproportionate.
+He will have the body of an adult, but the legs and tail of a puppy.

-Also, her nose and ears will grow faster, so you end up with a goofy looking pup.
+Also, his nose and ears will grow faster, so you end up with a goofy-looking pup.

-You need to be careful with her for the next six months because this is when they are most vulnerable to developing hip dysplasia.
+You need to be careful with him for the next six months because this is when they are most vulnerable to developing hip dysplasia.

 Avoid long walks, going down the stairs, and stopping suddenly while running.
 The pressure from those activities might cause joints to deform.

 Your Golden may also start to display signs of sexual maturity in the next few months, if not neutered or spayed.

 He’s also beginning to find his role in the pack and might challenge family members, whether human or furry.